Post-Election Analysis 2020: Foreign Policy & Diplomacy

 - Promote trade to generate economic growth, including strengthening the WTO and other mechanisms of rules-based commerce and investment.

 President-elect Biden also will return to an alliance-based security structure, with special focus on the protection of North America, Europe, and our Asian allies.
-For the American people, this is a comfortable and well understood approach to security and will allow the president-elect to contain and confront Russia and China while strengthening our relationship with our security partners.
+For the American people, this is a comfortable and well understood approach to security and will allow Mr. Biden to contain and confront Russia and China while strengthening our relationship with our security partners.
 He will seek to inject new perspectives and understandings into the US's traditional security focus.
 Specifically, he will:

 - Strengthen efforts in Asia to ring China with democracies and improve ties and coordination between South Korea, Japan, Philippines, Indonesia, Australia, and India.
 He also will enhance the US's already robust military, technological, and intelligence cooperation with Australia to protect the South Pacific and have a reliable "offshore balancer" that can play a stabilizing role in southeast Asia.